Call our Nottingham City Centre branch:

-Second is to make sure you get any engine management lights checked out as soon as possible as these could prevent an active regeneration taking place.
-Third is to try and assist your DPF by taking occasional motorway journeys to get your exhaust up to the required temperatures and finally don't change gear too soon, as
+The second is to make sure you get any engine management lights checked out as soon as possible as these could prevent an active regeneration from taking place.
+The third is to try and assist your DPF by taking occasional motorway journeys to get your exhaust up to the required temperatures.

 Finally, don’t change gear too soon, as tempting as it may be to try and save fuel, laboring the engine in the wrong gear is very bad for diesel engines.

 Do I need to replace the DPF if it fails?

 Despite what franchise dealerships may tell you, you do not need to replace your DPF if it fails.

 There are multiple and far cheaper solutions available to you no matter how blocked your current DPF is.